ShidWit/BattleShipBuilder/CONTRIBUTING.md

 ## Additional Information

-- This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-You are free to fork and modify the code for non-commercial purposes, as long as you provide proper attribution.
+- This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+You are free to fork and modify the code for non-commercial purposes, as long as you provide proper attribution and share any derivative work under the same license.

 Thank you for your contributions!